paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 * "against valid" - the offender claimed that a valid candidate is invalid.
 * "for invalid" - the offender claimed that an invalid candidate is valid.

+A dispute might be inconclusive.
+This means that it has timed out without being confirmed.
+A confirmed dispute is one containing votes more than the byzantine threshold (1/3 of the active validators).
 Validators participating in inconclusive disputes are not slashed.
 Thanks to the applied filtering (described in the previous section) one can be confident that there are no spam disputes in the runtime.
 So if a validator is not voting it is due to another reason (e.g. being under DoS attack).
 There is no reason to punish such validators with a slash.

 *Implementation note*: Slashing is performed in `process_checked_dispute_data` from `Disputes` pallet.